Skip to content

 }

-• min_items:For array types only, it will check whether the word list is greater than or equal to the specified value.
+• min_items:Only used for Sequence type, it will check whether Sequence length is greater than or equal to the specified value.。

-• max_items: Only for array types, it will check whether the word list is less than or equal to the specified value。
+• max_items: Only used for Sequence type, it will check whether Sequence length is less than or equal to the specified value.

 from typing import List